Roll up your sleeves: Kids’ turn arrives for COVID-19 shots

 With the federal government promising enough vaccine to protect the nation’s 28 million kids in this age group, pediatricians’ offices and hospitals began inoculating children, with schools, pharmacies and other locations planning to follow suit in the days ahead.

-Brian Giglio, 40, of Alexandria, Virginia, brought his 8-year-old son Carter in for vaccination at Children’s National Hospital in Washington, D.C.
-The boy has Type 1 diabetes that puts him at risk for complications if he were to become infected.
+Brian Giglio, 40, of Alexandria, Virginia, brought his 8-year-old son, Carter, in for vaccination at Children’s National Hospital in Washington, D.C., where kids with underlying conditions got first dibs.
+Carter has Type 1 diabetes that puts him at risk for complications if he were to become infected.

 “Carter is the last in our house to get vaccinated and he was always the one that we had the most concern about,’’ Giglio said.
 “And so today is like a hallway pass for us to begin living life again and we couldn’t be more thankful to everybody that’s been involved in this process to helping us feel that freedom that we feel today.’’